ucas-zihaowang/improved_mpl/README.md

 ## Abstract

-Search-based motion planning with motion primitives is a complete and optimal method, and it can generate dynamically feasible, collision-free, smooth trajectories in dense obstacle environments.
+Search-based motion planning with motion primitives is a complete and optimal method, and it can generate dynamically feasible, collision-free, smooth trajectories in dense environments.

 To improve the computational efficiency of this method, we focus on the motion primitive graph search method and collision detection method, and propose three improvements: